 Are SRCL 2018 awardees eligible for Bonus points?
 According to the evaluation criteria, priority points are awarded in two areas.
 Districts who have not been part of a federal literacy grant in the last 5 years will get 15 priority points.
 Districts that have 50% or more of the students who qualify for free or reduced meal pricing will get 15 priority points.
 The 2018 SRCL grant ended in September 2022, which means SRCL districts have been part of a federal grant in the last 5 years and will NOT get priority points in the first area but may qualify for priority points in the second area.

 MUNIS codes - I see 0200 is allowable but only for 0113 and 0140.
 The budget form also says we can budget for subs, but it does not say we can pay benefits for subs.
-Is that correct? substitute teacher benefits can be included. his was changed in the RFA Detailed Budget Form.
+Is that correct?
+Yes, substitute teacher benefits can be included.
+This was changed in the RFA Detailed Budget Form.

 I noticed that 0646 is completed in the amount of $2,000 for the budget.
 Is that for one year only that we are required, or must we include $2,000 for both years?
 Do we put it in the budget summary plan for all years?
 I am assuming that is for the required language screener.
 The KyCL25 requires an annual oral language screener for 4-year-olds.
 A minimum of $2,000 must be set aside annually for the purchase of the state selected screener.
 The funding chart shows funding for Year 1 and Year 2 separately.
 However, the Year 1 and Year 2 funds will support the 2025-2026 school year.
 During that time, the oral language screener will only be purchased one time.
 The Detailed MUNIS Form- which outlines purchases for the first year of grant implementation- shows the correct amount of $2,000.00.